sdziallas/comp55/docs/labs/JavavsCPP.md

 ## All Objects you create in Java will be created on the Heap

-If you really want to create an object, you will have to create it using the new operator.
+If you want to create an object, you will have to create it using the new operator.
 That will,
 like in C++,
 create the object that you want on the heap where you can then store information in it and call its values.
-So easiest thing would be to just get in the habit of always initializing all of your variables.
+So the easiest thing would be to just get in the habit of always initializing all of your variables.

 ```java
 Fraction f1 = new Fraction(1, 1); //Remember to call new!